sinclairzx81/typebox/readme.md

 ## TypeSystem

-The TypeBox TypeSystem module provides functionality to define types above and beyond the Standard and Extended type sets as well as control various assertion polices.
+The TypeBox TypeSystem module provides functionality to define types above and beyond the Standard and Extended type sets as well as control various assertion policies.
 Configurations made to the TypeSystem module are observed by both `TypeCompiler` and `Value` modules.

 The TypeSystem module is provided as an optional import.